 Lars: It’s become this folklore that I hate Escape.
 It’s not true!
 It was the last song that was written for the Ride The Lightning sessions, and it was purposely kept a little shorter than the other songs.
 We thought of it in the spirit of Iron Maiden’s Run To the Hill or Judas Priest’s Living After Midnight – dare I use the words ‘radio songs’?
 So instead of turning it into an eight minute Seek And Destroy type of thing, we kept it on the short side.
 Then it got a bad rap, and I don’t know why.
 I don’t have a particular problem with it, but it never became a live staple like the other songs on the record.
 It just goes to show that you’re better off not trying to do things on purpose.

-If Metallica have a signature song, it’s this quasi-biblical epic, complete with the immortal ‘Die by my hand!’ refrain.
+Long before Enter Sandman, Metallica’s signature song was this quasi-biblical epic, complete with the immortal ‘Die by my hand!’ refrain.
 A staple of the band’s live set for the last three decades.

 Lars: Musically it was one of those songs that came quickly, and then became its own thing just as quickly.
 Lyrically, when I was a kid I was obsessed with the movie The Ten Commandments, with Charlton Heston.
 We didn’t have a VCR, so James and I went down to Cliff’s parents house with The Ten Commandments, and we sat and watched the movie.
 There’s a scene where Moses goes back to try and get his people out of Egypt, and when the Pharaoh reneges on that, the firstborn must die.
 Then this fog appears out of the moon and comes down and starts creeping across the ground, smoke machine-style, and everybody who’s caught in it falls over and dies on the spot.
 That’s where the words ‘Creeping Death’ come from.
 If you watch The Ten Commandments and read the lyrics, there’s definitely a… how can I put this… similarity.